 There are all sorts of mistakes to avoid when sharing your car.
 Our best car hosting advice is simple: share with Avail.
 Avail takes care of the whole car exchange process.
 That means we deal with all the cleaning, inspection, and customer service.

-With Avail, you don’t have to choose your insurance plan—your borrowers get up to $1M in coverage from Allstate, along with 24/7 roadside assistance and customer support.
+With Avail, you don’t have to choose your insurance plan—you are covered with up to $1M in liability insurance from Allstate, along with 24/7 roadside assistance and customer support.
 Also, borrowers are automatically limited to 150 miles a day in order to protect your vehicle.
-And with Avail Plus Long Term Sharing, for example, you can get free pick-ups and drop-offs.

 Share your car with Avail and earn money while you’re away, or make some extra cash when you don’t need your vehicle.
 Just set up an account, create a car profile, and tell us when and where you’ll be sharing.
 Sounds pretty easy to us.